fet64/Pointers/Readme.md

 # Just a small c pointer example

-I use cmake to compile my c code...
+Compile how ever you want but I use cmake (version 3.27) and c version 23...

 Compile:
 ```